 Financial planning strategy involves a guarantee for financial security as well as wealth.
 Income is not necessarily a determinant of financial success, but financial security is.

-Goal oriented financial planning strategy helps in tracking progress.
-There are 3 types of goals namely short range, mid-range, and long range.
+A goal-oriented financial planning strategy helps in tracking progress.
+There are 3 types of goals: short-range, mid-range, and long-range.

-Short-range goals are met in a year or less while mid-range goals involve a period of one to five years.
-Long range goals are those which are accomplished in more than half a decade.
+For the perfect roadmap to financial planning career path success, you must be clear about whether you are on the right track or changes must be made.
+Short-range goals are met in a year or less, while mid-range goals involve a period of one to five years.
+Long-range goals are those which are accomplished in more than half a decade.
 Taking an objective view of your current financial situation is equally important.
-For the perfect roadmap to financial planning career path success, you need to be clear whether you are on the right track or changes must be made.

 The ABC of Financial Planning

-a.
-Net Worth: Assets which are owned have monetary value, while liabilities are obligations that must be met.
-Assets equal items like the house, savings account while liabilities are the loans, debts that one incurs.
+Liabilities are commitments that need to be made, whereas owned assets have a monetary worth.
+Assets equal items like the house and savings account, while liabilities are the loans and debts one incurs.
 Net worth is the difference between the two, whereby assets are more than liabilities if net worth is positive and vice versa.

-Net worth is a snapshot of the finances at a certain point in time.
-Net worth needs to be calculated and for financial success, it should increase with time.
+Net worth is a snapshot of the financial situation at a certain period.
+Calculating net worth is necessary and should rise over time for financial success.

-b.
-Cash flow: Where the money goes or the cash flow each month is also an important consideration.
+Where the money goes, or the monthly cash flow, is also an important consideration.
 If you do not detect symptoms of financial distress quickly, monetary problems will continue to plague you.
-Assessing the cash flow is an important step in successful financial planning career path.
+Assessing the cash flow is an important step in a successful financial planning career path.
 While incomes are cash inflows, expenses are cash outflows.
-A Cash Flow worksheet is used to get an idea of accurate income and expenditure.
-Gross income is tax deductible following which it is known as net income.
+A Cash Flow worksheet helps to understand accurate income and expenditure.
+Gross income is tax-deductible, following which it is known as net income.
 Savings are an expense too.
 A spending and savings plan should specify current as well as future expenses.

 Expenses<Income: Most Preferable